LAG Poker – The Dream Style?

 A LAG will play well over 58% of hands from late position.
 The graph above is actually a little conservative as many LAGS will play hands like Q-7 suited.

-Tips on How to Play LAG Poker Well
+Tips on How to Play Loose Aggressive Poker Well

 First things first.
 Before you even consider adopting a loose aggressive poker style, you need to be profitable already.
 You don’t run before you can walk do you?
 Otherwise you will keep falling.
 This is true for profitable poker.